What Are Keywords for SEO?

 The primary goal of SEO is to rank well in search engine results for the words and phrases your potential customers are searching.
 Those words and phrases are keywords.

-This means that one of the main goals of SEO is identifying the keywords your potential customers use when searching for your products or services, then using them in the right areas of your site.
+This means that one of the main goals of SEO is identifying the keywords your potential customers use when searching for your products or services, then creating content that answers the search intent behind those keywords and using those keywords in the right areas of your site.

 What are keywords for SEO?